What are omnichannel payments? (+ benefits for commerce businesses)

 Card not present

-You might not want to accept every payment type listed above but whatever you choose, the right omnichannel payment solution will make managing customer transactions easier.
+You might not want to accept every payment type listed above, but whatever you choose, the right omnichannel payment solution will make it easier to manage customer transactions.

 Omnichannel payment processing channels